Adoptive Benefit is a payment to an adopting mother or a single male who

 Insurance from employment in another country

-If you had insurable employment in a country covered by EU Regulations or in
+If you had insurable employment in a country covered by EU Regulations and

-have paid at least one full rate PRSI contribution in Ireland, you may combine
+you have paid at least one full rate PRSI contribution in Ireland, you may

-your insurance record in that country with your Irish PRSI contributions to
+combine your insurance record in that country with your Irish PRSI

-help you qualify for Adoptive Benefit.
-In this case, you should send your
+contributions to help you qualify for Adoptive Benefit.
+In this case, you

-application for Adoptive Benefit 12 weeks before your baby is due.
+should send your application for Adoptive Benefit 12 weeks before your baby is

 More information is available in our document about combining